dr-joe-wirth/primerForge/README.md

 ### Checking installation

-If `primerForge` is installed correctly, then the following commands should execute without errors:
+If `primerForge` is installed correctly, then the following command should execute without errors:

 ```shell
 primerForge --check_install